smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 ### Web-based plugins

-In the case of web-based plugins, the Generic HMI should be able to run these plugins directly in-browser when the HMI itself is started.
-This feature would be configured using the options defined in the [Plugin Configuration](#plugin-configuration) section of this proposal.
-In order to run these applications within the browser, the Generic HMI could open the provided `Url` in the plugin configuration within a hidden `iframe` or something similar, allowing the plugin to run alongside the HMI.
+When using web-based plugins, the Generic HMI can open these plugins directly in-browser when it is initially started.
+This feature is configured using the options defined in the [Plugin Configuration](#plugin-configuration) section of this proposal.
+In order to run these applications within the browser, the Generic HMI will open the `Url` provided in the plugin configuration within a hidden `iframe` (or something similar), allowing the plugin to run alongside the HMI.

 #### Displaying test plugins in-browser

-For any web-based test plugins, the UI of the plugin should be possible to display directly in the browser window beside the main HMI using the provided `Url` config parameter.
-These plugin UIs could be arranged in a similar manner to Manticore using tabs, with each tab containing a window (also possible using `iframe`) to display the test UI.
+For any test plugins which are web-based, the UI of the plugin can also be displayed directly in the browser window beside the main HMI using the provided `Url` config parameter.
+These plugin UIs would be arranged in a similar manner to Manticore using tabs, with each tab containing a window (also possible using an embedded `iframe`) to display the test UI.
+These views will need to be kept to a fixed width to fit within provided space beside the HMI.

 ![Plugin Tabs](../assets/proposals/0341-add-generic-hmi-plugin-support/plugin-tabs-example.png)

-The test UI for each plugin should be possible to include or exclude using the plugin configuration file (see `TestViewEnabled` in the configuration example).
+The test UI for each plugin can be enabled or disabled using the plugin configuration file (see `TestViewEnabled` in the [configuration format section](#configuration-format)).

 ### Plugin Types

 Detailed in this section is a list of all of the plugin types needed to allow for full feature coverage in the Generic HMI.
 Each plugin description includes details about which features the plugin needs to support, along with the RPCs it must handle to cover each feature.
-As part of this proposal, an example plugin of each type should be created for testing purposes, and these examples can then be used as a reference for production implementations.
+As part of this proposal, an example plugin of each type will be created for testing purposes, and these examples can then be used as a reference for production implementations.
+These example plugins will be included directly in the Generic HMI repository.

 #### Voice Recognition Plugin